 Payment methods are an important part of any online business and any loophole given here can spoil the entire setup.
 There is a plethora of options for secure payment, but you should choose the trusted ones like Authorize.net or PayPal which come in as default in Magento.

 In this broadband age, the website loading speed should definitely be the main priority.
 You should also check your website for speed.
 There are many tools available that are useful for this purpose.
 These tools will identify the weak points and also suggest improvements to enhance the speed of your website.
 There is a chance that when your website is slow, your visitor may just skip and jump to your competitor’s websites.

 It is essential to have a proper data backup on regular basis and you should also know how you could restore your data when the situation demands to do so.
 The data restoration strategy should be in place so as to avoid any emergency.

 Magento has a feature where it keeps all the logs in its database, but over a period of time, it may get bloated too.
 It is easy to clean up these logs regularly with an option that is available in the admin.
 This option is available here:

 System -> Configuration -> Advanced -> System -> Log Cleaning

 This option is disabled by default and therefore has to be enabled.
 Daily cleaning of logs will help greatly.

 Installing some analytics tools is quite important for measuring the statistics to see your site performance and conversion rates.
 You should track monthly page views, daily unique hits and browser statistics, and all other useful data on regular basis.
-Google Analytics is a favorite among website owners and it free too.
-Some others good analytics are Kissmetrics, Clicky, Mint and StatCounter.
+Google Analytics is a favorite among website owners and it is free too.
+Some other good analytics are Kissmetrics, Clicky, Mint, and StatCounter.

 There are some other tasks that you should finish before launching your website.
 These tasks are as follows: